-Authorised vaccinators can only independently administer vaccines that are part of an approved immunisation programme (either national or local).
+Authorised vaccinators can only independently administer vaccines that are part of an approved immunisation programme.

 You do not have to be an authorised vaccinator or a health professional to apply for a local immunisation programme, however, only authorised vaccinators can administer the vaccines.